AbyssV/practicing/markdown笔记/sql/MySQL全面版.md

 */
 -- 查询年龄最大并且身高最高的学生，子查询简写方式
 select * from students where (age, height) =  (select max(age), max(height) from students);
+-- from subquery example
+select distinct customer.cus_code, customer.cus_lname
+from customer,
+(select invoice.cus_code
+from invoice natural join line where p_code = '13-q2/p2') cp1,
+(select invoice.cus_code
+from invoice natural join line where p_code = '23109-hb') cp2
+where customer.cus_code = cp1.cus_code and cp1.cus_code = cp2.cus_code;
+-- all/any和子查询的使用
+/*
+ALL operator
+	- allows comparison of a single value with a list of values returned by the first subquery
+	- uses a comparison operator other than equals
+ANY operator
+	- allows comparsion of a single value to a list of values and selects only the rows for which the value is greater than 	  or less than any value in the list
+*/
+SELECT P_CODE, P_QOH*P_PRICE FROM PRODUCT WHERE P_QOH*P_PRICE>ALL
+(SELECT P_QOH*P_PRICE FROM PRODUCT WHERE V_CODE IN (SELECT V_CODE FROM VENDOR WHERE V_STATE='FL'))
 -- 自然连接
 SELECT A.value, B.value FROM tablea AS A NATURAL JOIN tableb AS B;